jacgoldsm/peruse/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# itertools
+# peruse

 <!-- badges: start -->

 <!-- badges: end -->

-The {itertools} package is aimed at making it easier to generate irregular sequences that are difficult to generate with existing tools.
-The heart of {itertools} is the `S3` class `Iterator`.
+The {peruse} package is aimed at making it easier to generate irregular sequences that are difficult to generate with existing tools.
+The heart of {peruse} is the `S3` class `Iterator`.
 An `Iterator` allows the user to write an arbitrary R expression that returns the next element of a sequence of R objects.
 It then saves the state of the `Iterator`, meaning the next time `yield_next` is called, the subsequent element of the sequence will be returned.

 The package also provides a simple, tidy API for set building, allowing the user to generate a set consisting of the elements of a vector that